×

 Natural disasters cause massive repair surges and backlogs of insurance claimants swell literally overnight.
 K-Optional consulted on a particular application that load-balances large influxes of vehicle claims.

-Here’s a simplified look at one slice of the v1 solution.
+Here’s a simplified look at part of the initial solution

 To summarize, this application would communicate with claimants, kick them out to a scheduling link when they made a few selections, and let YouCanBookMe alert the system when an appointment was scheduled.